 We all know sitting is not good for us, but could it really be as dangerous as smoking?
 If you are reading this while sitting down, you may want to stand up.

 In a recent study, it was found that individuals who sit for the majority of the day are 54% more likely to die of heart attacks.
 In addition, it is harmful to the musculoskeletal system, resulting in neck or low back pain, weak abdominals and glutes, tight chest muscles, and tight hip flexors.
 Prolonged sitting can also be a contributing factor for carpal tunnel syndrome.

 On average, people sit 7.7 hours a day, and some studies show people sit up to 15 hours a day!
 Calculate your daily sitting time.

 In Central Oregon, people are generally more active than in other parts of the country.
 But more exercise time won’t necessarily combat the negative effects of sitting all day.
-If you sit more than six hours each day, try these seven easy ways to combat sitting disease:
+If you sit more than six hours each day, you could be at risk.